isw9/EECS293/assignment11Design.md

 public int costOfPath(List<Vertex>)
   -> returns the total cost of taking this path
+  -> returns -1 if the path is invalid

 #InvalidPathException class
+public class

 A class used to represent a custom exception